anthonykoch/emailapp/readme.md

 Make sure to update the types in `/types/index.js` when adding/removing services!

-## Note
+## Notes

-This project requires a unix platform or [git bash](https://git-scm.com/downloads) to run commands
+- This project requires a unix platform or [git bash](https://git-scm.com/downloads) for windows to run commands

 ## Todo